 Sync’s clitoral stimulation is rumbly and fairly powerful.
 Pair it with a VixSkin Mustang G-spot dildo, and I’ve had fuck-yes orgasms.

-But if your vag is less prone to ejecting Sync than mine, you can resolve public-play connectivity issues by using Sync’s included remote control instead of the app.
+You can resolve public-play connectivity issues by using Sync’s included remote control instead of the app.

 Rumbliness: 7/10 overall: 8/10 on low & 6.5/10 on high